-Makatea is an old phosphate mining Island which is no longer active and has since become a big tourist attraction which can only be reached by boat, therefore fit for purpose to provide that interisland eco transport for the tourist on Waka Motu.
+Makatea is an old phosphate mining island which is no longer active and has since become a big tourist attraction which can only be reached by boat, thus, perfect for our vaka.

-The Waka Motu Rangi then became involved in transporting materials for the Fakarava lagoon Waka which was built and used to do 3D maping of the Fakarava lagoon.
+The vessel then became involved in transporting materials for the Fakarava lagoon vaka which was built and used to do 3D maping of the lagoon.

-In early 2015 she sailed to Tokelau via Rarotonga and Samoa to assist a film company that were developing a documentry on solar power in Tokelau.
+In early 2015 she sailed to Tokelau via Rarotonga and Samoa to assist a film company that made a documentry on solar power in Tokelau.
 From there she sailed to Tonga to participate in the birthday celebrations of the King of Tonga in July 2015.
-Following the celebrations, she returned home to Rarotonga where she settled for sometime.
-She then departed in November for Aotearoa New Zealand to do refit and a face lift to prepare for her next journey.
+Following the celebrations, she sailed to Rarotonga where she settled for sometime.
+She then departed in November for Aotearoa, New Zealand, to get a refit and a face lift to prepare for her next journey.